maturk/mvs-texturing/README.md

 setting.

 The algorithm was published in Sept.
 2014 on the *European Conference on Computer Vision* in [Let There Be Color!
-Large-Scale Texturing of 3D Reconstructions](https://download.mmag.hrz.tu-darmstadt.de/media/FB20/GCC/paper/Waechter-2014-LTB.pdf)
+Large-Scale Texturing of 3D Reconstructions](https://download.mmag.hrz.tu-darmstadt.de/media/FB20/GCC/paper/Waechter-2014-LTB.pdf) see publication details below.

 Dependencies
 --------------------------------------------------------------------------------